teamrabu/rabu-schedule/readme.md

 The files in this repository are arranged in the following structure:

-- `released`: The most recent release files
+- `released`: Production release files
 - `src`: Production source code
 - `lib`: Files used at runtime
 - `build`: Files used at buildtime